rooneyshuman/bobaguide/README.md

 ## License

-This project is licensed under the MIT License
+Distributed under the MIT License.
+See [LICENSE](/LICENSE) for more information.

 ## Acknowledgements
 * Photos used were found on [Unsplash](https://unsplash.com/)